billamiable/MultiCol-SLAM-Annotation/major-changes-to-orbslam2.md

 2. diff between orbslam2 and multicol-slam (per-file diff)
 3. find out if any major changing parts are missing
 4. generic camera model definition (**to understand why camera model will be added as a vertex in optimization graph**)
-5. g2o edge formulation and deduction (**to find out how much effort is needed to deduct by our own; meanwhile understand why only one edge is defined, is it enough?**)
+5. g2o edge formulation and deduction (**to find out how much effort is needed to deduct by our own; meanwhile understand why loop-related edge doesn't need to define new jacobian matrix?**)
 6. map db and graph node organization structure (**to understand if large changes are needed for this part**)

+---

+## Comparison study

+**for orbslam2, there are serveral edges:**
+- EdgeSE3ProjectXYZ & EdgeStereoSE3ProjectXYZ (BA)
+- EdgeSE3ProjectXYZOnlyPose & EdgeStereoSE3ProjectXYZOnlyPose (pose optimizer)
+- EdgeSim3 (essential graph)
+- EdgeSim3ProjectXYZ & EdgeInverseSim3ProjectXYZ (optimize sim3)

+1. why pose optimizer needs extra edge? can't we just fix landmark?
+A: yes, it is what multicol-slam does and we can change the orbslam formulation as well. so essential multicol-slam eliminates pose optimizer related edge.
+2. difference between edgesim3 with others? doesn't multicol-slam use essential graph?
+A: it is like pose graph edge; it uses.
+3. doesn't multicol-slam use optimizer_sim3?
+A: yes; it uses.